-The superior mesenteric vein is the major tributary of the portal vein.
-It’s created in the right iliac fossa by the joining of small veins coming from the ileocaecal region.
-It runs upward accompanying the superior mesenteric artery (the vein being right to the artery) and ends behind the neck of pancreas by joining the splenic vein to create the portal vein.
+The Superior Mesenteric Vein is the portal vein‘s major tributary is.
+Its creation takes place in the right iliac fossa that joins the small veins coming from the ileocaecal region.
+It goes in the upward direction along with the superior mesenteric artery (the vein being right to the artery) and ends behind the neck of pancreas by joining the splenic vein to create the portal vein.

 The tributaries of superior mesenteric vein are as follows: